bgall/useful_tutorials/looping_apply_generating_variables.md

-# A Brief Introduction to Using Looping and Vectorization to Upscale Variable
+# A Brief Introduction to Using Looping and Vectorization to "Automate" Variable Generation

-# Manual column creation

 Suppose you have an arbitrary `data.frame` object.
 You want to add an arbitrary number of new columns to this `data.frame` that are arbitrary functions of existing columns.
 It is common to use the `dplyr` package's `mutate()` function to accomplish this.
 In particular, many people will use what I call a "manual approach" where each item is added on its own, independent lines of code.

+## Manual column creation

 In the example implementation of the "manual approach" provided below, I first create a `data.frame` with a single character vector (`x`).
 I then add four new columns (`var_a`, `var_b`, `var_c`, and `var_d`) that are functions of the column's values.
 Three columns use `grepl()` to search for a sub-string within `x` and return a value of 1 for those elements of the vector where a match is found (i.e. `greply()` is `TRUE` for that element) and a value of 0 otherwise.
 A fourth column returns a value of 1 for each element where `x` is missing and 0 otherwise.